There are a number of student organizations where diverse communities can connect with each other and the whole USD community, including:

-Association for the Advancement of Women’s Rights: People of all genders to come together to address gender equality and inequality in a respectful, thoughtful, and constructive manner; provide valuable resources and support to women at the University of South Dakota; further the advancement of women in American society; address multicultural issues among women; and provide an avenue for positive, instrumental relationships to develop between all genders.
+Association for the Advancement of Women’s Rights: Our goal is for people of all genders to come together to address gender equality and inequality in a respectful, thoughtful and constructive manner.
+We provide valuable resources and support to women at the University of South Dakota, further the advancement of women in American society, address multicultural issues among women and provide an avenue for positive, instrumental relationships to develop among all genders.

-Latino Student Association: To support and advocate for Latino students at the University of South Dakota.
+Latino Student Association: We support and advocate for Latino students at the University of South Dakota.

 Students for Inclusive Excellence: The vision of Students for Inclusive Excellence is to serve as advocates to help improve the lives and experiences of USD’s diverse and traditionally marginalized populations by researching fundamental issues regarding diversity and inclusiveness on campus, reaching out to individuals to create a more positive and welcoming campus climate, and promoting inclusive excellence by proposing and executing solutions and ideas.